 3. Seasons

-Upgrade your filters to very high-efficiency filters throughout flu and allergy seasons.
-If you notice an increase in air particles or pollutants, you should change your air filter more frequently.
-Additionally, during renovations, the amount of dirt and dust flowing in the house will likely rise, clogging your filter.
+Update your filters to very efficient filters, at least once during cold and flu, and allergy seasons.
+If you observe air particles or other pollutants being deposited in your air filter more thamn normal, you should change your air filter more frequently.
+Also, the number of dirt and dust pieces roaming in the house will increase, keeping your filter coated.

 4. Pets

-Having pets can affect how often you change your air filter.
-Pets increase the amount of dander, fur, and dust in the air in your home.
-It can get even worse if you have multiple pets.
-The accumulation of fur, dust, and dander can clog up your HVAC unit.
-If you have a pet, consider replacing your air filter every four to six weeks.
+The number of pets in your house can influence how often you need to change the air filter.
+These creatures boost the level of dander, fur, and dust in the air in your home.
+It will worsen if you have many pets.
+The accumulation of fur, dust and dander can cause your HVAC unit to be blocked.
+You should change your air filter every 4 to 6 weeks if you have a pet.

 5. Air Filter Type